michaeljclark/rv8/doc/src/mmio.md

 - UART (Universal Asychronous Receiver / Transmitter)
 - HTIF (Host Target Interface)

-The UART MMIO layout is based on a 16550, the TIME device is based on version 1.9.1 of the RISC-V Privileged Specification.
+The UART MMIO layout is based on a 8250, the RTC device is based on version 1.9.1 of the RISC-V Privileged Specification.
 The PLIC device has a custom scalable layout based on principles outlined in the RISC-V Privileged Specification.
 The MIPI device is a simple bitfield